shivamyaduvansh9/project2/README.md

 # New Project

-This project was creted from local System.
+This project was created from local System.
+Created by Shivam Yadav